Solution92/Solution92/README.md

 - 👋 Hi, I’m Emmanuel Ashiedu
 - 👀 I’m interested in Data Analytics
-- 🌱 I’m currently doing my internship with Quantum Analytics NG
+- 🌱 I’m currently working as a Product Data Analyst with Enjoy Resource Services
-- 💞️ I’m looking to collaborate with any company as regards Data Analytics skill and solution
+- 💞️ I’m looking to collaborate with any company as regards Data Analytics skills and solutions
 - 📫 You can reach me on my email here immash52002@gmail.com

 <!---